Centre says it blocked 9,849 social media accounts in 2020

 It added that the accounts were blocked based on requests received from nodal officers of ministries.

-Mohammed also requested the Centre to provide the reason behind the blocking of Twitter accounts of organisations like Caravan magazine and KisanEktaMorcha.
+Mohammed also requested the Centre to provide the reason for the blocking of Twitter accounts of organisations like Caravan magazine and KisanEktaMorcha.
 He specifically asked if these accounts were suspended because they supported the farmers’ protests.

-In February, the Centre had requested blocking of more than 250 accounts, including those of journalists, politicians and activists who had supported the farmers’ protest.
+In February, the Centre had asked for more than 250 accounts to be blocked, including those of journalists, politicians and activists who had supported the farmers’ protest.
 The Bharatiya Janata Party was widely criticised for its actions then.